emptymalei/deep-learning/dl/time-series/index.md

 Time series data comes from a variety of data generating processes.
 There are also different formulations and views of time series data.

-Time series data can be formulated time series data as sequence of vectors as a function of time.[@Dorffner1996-rd] There are many different types of tasks on time series data, for example,
+Time series data can be formulated time series data as a sequence of vectors as a function of time [@Dorffner1996-rd].
+There are many different types of tasks on time series data, for example,

 - classification,
 - anomaly detection, and